LaMPilot: An Open Benchmark Dataset for Autonomous Driving with Language Model Programs: Experiments and Results

-The in-context examples are created by an annotator proficient in Python.
-They are provided with API descriptions and given the opportunity to write and test their code using the validation set.
-For the few-shot setting, a set of three examples that are the same for all test cases is used.
-The API Docs are also the same across all test cases.
+We also include the zero-shot and few-shot chain-of-thought (CoT) prompting~\cite{wei_chain--thought_2022} as baseline methods.
+The zero-shot CoT baseline leverages the prompt \textit{``How to complete the task step by step."} In the few-shot setting, we follow the standard practice~\cite{brown_language_2020} by including 3 human-written code exemplars before the test instance.
+These in-context examples help the model adapt to the tasks in \pilotb.
+The in-context examples are created by a programmer proficient in Python.
+They are provided with API descriptions and are allowed to write and test their code using the non-test scenarios.
+The same set of three examples are used for all test cases.
+The API Docs are also the same across all test cases for both zero-shot and few-shot settings.